Click to view staff biography

 Martin Lloyd – Course Tutor: Copy Editing and Writing for the Web

-Martin coached and mentored a team of digital content producers, signing off everything prior to publication.
-He’s also produced online courses and writing guides for all BBC staff.
+Martin has trained BBC TV and radio producers, News journalists and senior managers.
+He’s coached and mentored a team of BBC digital content producers, signing off all content.
+And he’s produced online courses and writing guides for all BBC staff.

-Prior to the BBC, Martin edited copy for newspapers and magazines such as The Guardian, Metro, Broadcast, New Statesman and Marketing Week.
+Prior to the BBC, Martin edited copy and designed pages for newspapers and magazines such as the Guardian, Metro, Broadcast, New Statesman and Marketing Week.

 Quacey Goodman – Digital Marketing and Facilities Assistant